Analysis of On-policy Policy Gradient Methods under the Distribution Mismatch: Main results

 \subsection{Tabular policy parameterization}

-We begin our analysis by examining two simple but widely studied tabular parameterization approaches: {direct parameterization} and {tabular softmax parameterization}, where for any state-action pair $(s, a) \in \mathcal{S} \times \mathcal{A}$, a parameter $\theta_{s,a}$ describes the action probability.
-Owing to their simplicity, these two formulations have served as foundational models for deriving theoretical insights into policy gradient methods~\cite{JM-CX-DS:2020,AA-SK-GM:2021,GL-YW-YC:2021,GL:2022} and continue to inspire subsequent research.
+We begin our analysis by examining two simple but widely studied tabular parameterization approaches: {direct parameterization} and {tabular softmax parameterization}, where for each state-action pair $(s, a) \in \mathcal{S} \times \mathcal{A}$, a parameter $\theta_{s,a}$ describes the action probability.
+Owing to their simplicity, these two formulations have served as foundational models for deriving theoretical insights into policy gradient methods~\cite{JM-CX-DS:2020,AA-SK-GM:2021,GL-YW-YC:2021,GL:2022}.
 The detailed proofs of this subsection are provided in~Appendix \ref{appendix:tabular}.

 \textbf{Direct parameterization}: Under the direct parameterization, each state-action probability is determined by $\pi_\theta(a \, | \, s) = \theta_{s, a}$.
 For the biased gradient in \eqref{eq:epbiasedJ}, the corresponding component for $(s,a)$ can be written as